avVergnet/cse15l-lab-reports/lab-report-1-week-2.md

 The authenticity of host 'ieng6.ucsd.edu (128.54.70.227)' can't be established.
 RSA key fingerprint is SHA256:ksruYwhnYH+sySHnHAtLUHngrPEyZTDl/1x99wUQcec.
 Are you sure you want to continue connecting (yes/no/[fingerprint])?
 ```

-* It will then ask you for your password.
+* It will then ask you for your password, type in the one you got above.
 You will not see it appear as you type.

 ```
 Password: